 Cyan is no different.
-Funnily enough it was founded by a thief who stole an uncertain quantity of these prints and set shop within a valley along the Western Tail Mountain Range.
+Funnily enough it was founded by a thief who stole an uncertain quantity of these prints and set shop within a valley along the Western Mountain Range.
 This, obviously, is the short and unglamorous summary of what we are taught.
 As ironic as it may be our thief was obsessed with purity and cleanliness, this has given Cyan the title of the White Rose of the West.
 It's hard to find a structure here that isn't painted white, and littering can get you jail time along with a hefty fine.

-From my understanding this is more of a catch up rather than an upgrade, other cities have long incorporated this technology along with other things like augmented imagery, though only the real advanced Cities those far more powerful than Cyan.
+From my understanding this was more of a catch up rather than an upgrade, other cities have long incorporated this technology along with other things like augmented imagery, though only the real advanced Cities those far more powerful than Cyan.
 Among the most powerful cities it is well known that Cyan is the slowest to modernize despite the fact that money and research is not the problem.

 The evening sky was now fast approaching while the sun was slowly ebbing away behind the lustrous fissure in the sky we call the horizon.
 The curtains were being pulled away and the spectacle of our stars was soon to start.
 As a child I found joy looking up at the night sky, as I got older and understood the massive distances between them and us it became frighteningly lonesome knowing that I'll never reach them, as was my dream.